gknova61/HawaiiInformationServiceSearch/README.md

 # HawaiiInformationServiceSearch
-An unofficial API for the HawaiiInformationService Real Estate Listings (a.k.a.
-AlohaLiving)
+An unofficial API for the HawaiiInformationService Real Estate Listings.

+## Objective:
+Perform advanced search on HawaiiInfnormationService Real Estate Listings (previously unavailable).

 External Libraries/Services Used: